Week 10, Day 4: Immigrants & Refugees

 Moreover, as we have been learning, the gospel is inherently political — in other words, it affects the way we conduct ourselves with others.
 (Politics comes from the Greek polis, or ‘city’; so politics is about ‘the affairs of the city’ or how we relate as people.)
 It is political — ‘kingdom’ is political language, ‘Son of God’ was political language, ‘Savior’ was political language — but it is not partisan.
 No modern political party has a monopoly on morality.

 As Martin Luther King, Jr. said fifty years ago, “The church must be reminded that it is not the master or the servant of the state, but rather the conscience of the state.
 It must be the guide and the critic of the state, and never its tool.
 If the church does not recapture its prophetic zeal, it will become an irrelevant social club without moral or spiritual authority.”
-As such, the reason I care about politics is, to paraphrase my friend Eugene Cho, because politics impacts policies, which impact people.
+As such, I care about politics is, to paraphrase my friend Eugene Cho, because politics impacts policies, which impact people.
 And I care about people.
 We are called to care about people.

 We can disagree about particular policies regarding immigrants and refugees; we can talk about how we maintain our security while welcoming those in need.
 But what we cannot do is disregard Scripture’s injunctions to love our neighbors, which Jesus defines as anyone in need — or the implication that how we love our neighbors is how we love God (Matthew 22:39).
 What we cannot do is turn our backs on them or treat them cruelly.